metacall/faas/README.md

 - This project is still under development and there is one extra thing you need to install before running this project and its [Metacall Core](https://github.com/metacall/core/blob/develop/docs/README.md#41-installation).

-- This project is developed using [Metacall Core] itself in order to provide polyglot support, we are using its [Node Port](https://github.com/metacall/core/tree/develop/source/ports/node_port) of this library to use all the functions and methods ```Metcall Core C API``` provides.
+- This project is developed using [MetaCall Core] itself in order to provide polyglot support, we are using its [Node Port](https://github.com/metacall/core/tree/develop/source/ports/node_port) of this library to use all the functions and methods ```MetaCall Core C API``` provides.

 - Also, [Here](https://github.com/metacall/faas/blob/master/types/metacall.d.ts) are all the functions of ```MetaCall Core``` we are using.